bnaucler/randomslide/README.md

 The code has been tested on Arch Linux 5.5 and FreeBSD 12, but should be fairly portable.

 ## Project purpose
 Slideshow karaokae or other pranks.
-Actual real world usefullness can be questioned.
+Actual real world usefulness can be questioned.

 ## Installation
 ```